Shane Lechler: College career

-Lechler attended Texas A&M University, and played for the Aggies football team from 1996 to 1999.
+Lechler attended Texas A&M University and played for the Aggies football team from 1996 to 1999.
 A versatile player, he was not only the Aggies' punter but also kicked off, was the long field goal kicker, served as the holder for short field goals and PATs, and was the emergency quarterback.
 As a junior, he completed a 29-yard pass on a fake punt against Baylor and threw a touchdown pass to Dan Campbell on a fake field goal in a hard-fought 17–10 win against Texas Tech.

 When injuries depleted the depth chart, Lechler served as the backup quarterback for the 1998 Big 12 championship game.
 At one point in the game, the Aggies' last healthy quarterback, Branndon Stewart, appeared shaken and a nervous-looking Lechler threw warmup passes on the sideline.
 Stewart was able to stay in the game, however, and led the Aggies to a 36–33 victory over Kansas State, earning the Aggies their only Big 12 Championship.
 Because of his contributions in so many facets of the game, coach R. C. Slocum called Lechler "the team's most valuable player."

 Lechler started his career off strong at Texas A&M, earning Freshman All-America honors in 1996 with a punting average of 42.7 yards.
-After his sophomore season, he was named to the All-Big 12 team after breaking the Aggie single-season record with an average of 47.0 yards per punt.
-He was named to The Sporting News All-America team as a junior in 1998, and was also an Associated Press first team All-American honors as a senior in 1999, a year in which his 46.5 yards per punt is second in the record books only to his own sophomore record of 47.0.
-He is the NCAA record holder for career punt average with a mark of 44.7 yards per punt.
+After his sophomore season, Lechler was named to the All-Big 12 team after breaking the Aggie single-season record with an average of 47.0 yards per punt.
+He was named to The Sporting News All-America team as a junior in 1998, and was also an Associated Press first team All-American honors as a senior in 1999, a year where his 46.5 yards per punt is second in the record books only to his own sophomore record of 47.0.
+Lechler is the NCAA record holder for career punt average with a mark of 44.7 yards per punt.

 Lechler had only one punt blocked, against Ohio State in the 1999 Sugar Bowl.